+MUSEUMS.

+GALLERIES AND

+ARCHIVES

+THEATRES

+CINEMAS

+CASINOS

+6. GATHERINGS

-VENUES HOSTING FAITH-BASED OR RELIGIOUS GATHERINGS 6.
-GATHERINGS Gatherings are permitted provided those attending gatherings wear a mask, adhere to health protocols, maintain social distancing and adhere to the curfew.
-An owner or operator of any indoor or outdoor facility where gatherings are held must display a certificate of occupancy which sets out the number of persons the facility may hold.
-A failure to do so constitutes a punishable offence.
-6.1 Faith-based or religious gatherings, social, political and cultural gatherings Gatherings will be allowed limited to a maximum of 250 people for indoors events and 500 people for outdoor events.
+6.1 Faith-based or religious gatherings, social, political and cultural gatherings

+Gatherings will be allowed limited to a maximum of 50 people for indoors events and 100 people for outdoor events.
 Where the venue is too small to accommodate these numbers, with appropriate social distancing, then no more than 50% of the capacity of the venue may be used.

+6.2 Gatherings at Funerals

+Attendance at funerals and cremations may not exceed 50 people and all social distancing and health protocols must be observed

+Funerals services are further restricted to 2 hours

+6.3 Permitted gatherings

+Gatherings at community engagements, held by members of Parliament, members of Provincial Legislatures, councilors, leaders of political parties, religious leaders and traditional leaders, to deal with emergency matters that impact on the management, treatment and prevention of the COVID-19 pandemic are permitted subject to a limitation of 50 persons.
+Where the venue is too small than no more than 50% of the capacity of the venue subject further to adherence to strict social distancing protocols.

-6.2 Gatherings at Funerals Attendance at funerals and cremations may not exceed 50 people and all social distancing and health protocols must be observed Funerals services are further restricted to 2 hours.
-7. EXTENSION OF THE SPECIAL COVID-19 GRANT AND TEMPORARY EMPLOYER-EMPLOYEE RELIEF SCHEME (TERS) RELIEF Applications to the COVID-19 TERS Relief Fund, for this period are open, and the Unemployment Insurance Fund (UIF) will facilitate payments as expeditiously as possible to support employees who have not received an income.
+Applications to the COVID-19 TERS Relief Fund, for this period are open, and the Unemployment Insurance Fund (UIF) will facilitate payments as expeditiously as possible to support employees who have not received an income.

 On 11 August 2021, the Minister of Employment and Labour Gazetted the Temporary Financial Relief Scheme known as the: "Destroyed, Affected or Looted Workplaces: Temporary Financial Relief Scheme, 2021".
 The Scheme is created under the Unemployment Insurance Act, 2001 and will be reviewed bi-weekly by the Minister on the advice of the Unemployment Insurance Commissioner in respect of its continued operation.
 The Scheme is not linked to the normal Unemployment Insurance benefits.

 Building upon the lessons of 2020, the Scheme applies not only to employees but to workers.
 Where a worker who is receiving part or no remuneration because of the civil unrest (experienced between 9 to 18 July 2021), such worker is entitled to an income replacement, calculated on a sliding scale of 38% to 60% based on remuneration.

 The remuneration that would be taken into account in calculating the relief cannot exceed R17,712.00 per month.
 However, if the income replacement is below R3,500.00 then the worker must be paid a replacement income equal to such amount.
 Accordingly, the payment will not exceed R6,700.00 and shall not be less than R3,500.00 per month.
 A flat rate may also be deteremined by the Minister if financial considerations dictate.

 Payments under the Scheme will be made directly into the workers bank account unless the Commissioner allows payment directly to the employer.
-However, an employer is required to apply for the temporary financial relief on behalf of the affected employees and must satisfy the following conditions (an application cannot be made by the employee): - 1.
-It must register and be registered with the Unemployment Insurance Fund; - 2.
+However, an employer is required to apply for the temporary financial relief on behalf of the affected employees and must satisfy the following conditions (an application cannot be made by the employee):

+- 1. It must register and be registered with the Unemployment Insurance Fund; - 2.
 The closure of the employer's business must be directly linked to the destruction, damage or looting of its workplace; - The employer must confirm in writing or electronically that the terms of the Scheme and/or the procedure document issued by the UIF is accepted; - 4.
 Details of the destruction or damage or looting or closure of the workplace must be provided.
 Additionally, documentary proof of a report to the SAPS (case number issued) and if the business is insured proof of submission and acknowledgement of receipt of the insurance claim must be submitted; and - 5.
 Any other information the Commissioner may require.